 Generally, icing in any combination from above methods, is recommended 3-5 times a day.
 You may ice more than 3-5 times a day.
 Follow guidelines for each method to avoid cold damage.

 For nerve compression syndromes like carpal tunnel, cubital tunnel and radial tunnel, ice pack is recommended for 12 to 15 minutes.
 For tendonitis, such as tennis elbow or tendonitis of the wrist or thumb, I recommend ice cup direct ice massage at least 1-2 times a day, and ice pack 2-3 times a day to make up the difference, for a total of 3-5 times per day.
 If you can do the ice massage 3 to 5 times a day, great!
 Although my specialty as an occupational therapist is upper extremity, I have had ice prescribed to me personally for my knees for arthritis as well as occasional patellar (kneecap) tendonitis.
 I sometimes use ice packs, but tend to cut to the chase and do direct ice massage for my knees.

 The nerves are very close to the surface of the skin at the cubital tunnel, or funny bone on the inside of the elbow, and snuffbox, at the base of the thumb at the wrist.
 Sometimes, such as when the barometer drops, these areas can be sensitive to direct ice massage.
 You will experience an intense “nerve” ache.
 Try ice pack instead.
 You can try an extra layer of towel with your ice pack if needed.
 Another option is a “Karo Syrup ice pack”, which is not as intensely cold as the slushy ice pack.

-See my hub, Ice Slushy and Other Cold Therapy Options for Pain and Swelling, for ice slushy, Karo ice pack and rice ice directions and other cold therapy ideas.
+See my article, Ice Slushy and Other Cold Therapy Options for Pain and Swelling, for ice slushy, Karo ice pack, and rice ice directions and other cold therapy ideas.